johnward/supply_chain_reference/README.md

 # Supply Chain Reference

-This repository for a reference project for a Supply Chain solution in Rust
+This repository for a reference project for a Supply Chain solution in Rust, the aim of this repo is to provide a basic implementation of a supply chain solution in Microservices.

 # Overview
 This section provides a detailed overview of the folder structure